 The Wi-Fi Alliance just announced WPA3, a Wi-Fi security standard that will replace WPA2.
-It was one of the most covertly interesting things announced at CES 2018.
 In a few years, when the laundry folding robots and smart fridges are forgotten, WPA3 will be everywhere making it harder for people to hack your Wi-Fi.

 What Are WPA2 and WPA3?